swojtasiak/jsrdbg/README.md

 tells us where we are paused.
 In this particular case we are paused on 'debugger' statement which is quite interesting one, because it can be used directly in the code as a breakpoint in order to make the debugger pause the application.
-OK, so let's steep through the next few instructions.
+OK, so let's step through the next few instructions.

 ```
 jrdb> s